 Initial public engagement was completed in June 2017.
 A summary of the feedback that helped inform the draft management plan can be

-We’d now like to hear your thoughts on the draft management plan.
-Details on how to provide comments will be posted soon.
+We’d like to hear your thoughts on the draft management plan –

 Sign-up for our mailing list to be notified of upcoming opportunities to share your views on Widgeon Marsh - Draft Management Plan.